ramamilaneh/swift-gitHubOAuth-lab-ios-0916/README.md

 With all of that in mind, start by updating `generateURLRequest(_:)`.

  * Add the `token` case.
-  * Remember this case has an associated `URL` value.
+  * Remember this case has an associated `URL` type.
 When the `token` case of the `GitHubRequestType` is used, the URL containing the temporary code is passed in.
-You should use the associated value to extract the temporary code from the URL that's passed in.
-You can capture the associated value in the case declaration like this: `case .token(url: let url)`.
+You should use the value of the associated type to extract the temporary code from the URL that's passed in.
+You can capture the value in the case declaration like this: `case .token(url: let url)`.
  * Declare a string constant called `code` where the value is the return of a `URL` extension in the `Extensions` file called `getQueryItemValue(named:)`.
 To get the code from the URL, pass in `"code"` as the `named:` argument, the function will find the query item for the key `"code"` using `URLComponents`.
 The function returns the code as an optional string.
  * Declare a constant called `parameters` where the value is the return of the `buildParams(with:)` function.
 The `code` constant you just created needs to be added to a dictionary of parameters.
 Remember that you updated the `buildParams(with:)` function in the previous step.
 Use this function to pass in the code string in order to build a completed parameters dictionary for the request.
  * Create a `URLRequest` called `request` and update the `.httpMethod` string property of the request using the type argument (Use the previous cases as a reference).